 Regulation by Enforcement

 Financial services firms, financial advisors and investors rely on consistent, predictable rules governing the regulatory road.
-Enforcement activity must not be used to establish new regulatory requirements, or what we deem “regulation by enforcement.”
+Enforcement activity must not be used to establish new regulatory requirements, also known as “regulation by enforcement.”
 This includes new or evolving interpretations of existing obligations, which should be appropriately done through Notice-and-Comment rulemaking.
 The rulemaking process provides stakeholders with an opportunity to engage in the process and firms and advisors with the transparency and certainty needed to operate their business and protect their investors.

 Advocacy Action Center

 Our Advocacy Action Center is designed to help you get involved with simple but effective steps.
-There you can write a comment letter, identify your representatives in Congress, learn about FSI PAC and more.
+There you can write a comment letter, contact your representatives in Congress, get updates on key bills, learn about FSI PAC, and more.